Split-Correctness in Information Extraction: Representations of Regular Document Spanners

-A \vset-automaton $A = (\Sigma, \vars, Q, q_0, Q_f, \delta)$ is \emph{deterministic}, if \begin{enumerate} \item $|\delta(q,v)| \leq 1$ for every $q \in Q$ and every $v \in \Sigma \cup \Gamma_V$; \item $v \prec v'$ for every $v,v' \in \Gamma_V$ for which there are $q_1,q_2,q_3 \in Q$ with $\delta(q_1,v) = q_2$ and $\delta(q_2,v') = q_3$. \end{enumerate} Condition (1) is the requirement for weakly deterministic automata, whereas condition (2) ensures that for every document $\doc \in \docs$ and every tuple $t \in A(\doc)$ there is exactly one ref-word $\refWord \in \refFunction(A)$ with $t^\refWord = t$.\footnote{Deterministic VSet-automata are very similar to the \emph{extended deterministic VSet-automata} by Florenzano et al.~\cite{Florenzano:2018:CDA:3196959.3196987}, which allow multiple variable operations on a single transition and force each variable transition to be followed by a transition processing an alphabet symbol.} Moreover, all adjacent variable operations in $\refWord$ are ordered according to $\prec$.
-We discuss expressiveness and complexity of deterministic \vset-automata in Section~\ref{sec:regular-spanner-complexity}.
-In particular, none of the conditions (1--2) restrict the expressiveness of regular spanners.
-In the following, we denote by \dvsa (resp., \dfvsa) the class of deterministic (resp., deterministic and functional) \vset-automata.
+Deterministic \vset-automata are similar to the \emph{extended deterministic \vset-automata} by Florenzano et al.~\cite{FlorenzanoRUVV18}, which allow multiple variable operations on a single transition and force each variable transition to be followed by a transition processing an alphabet symbol.
+However, deterministic \vset-automata can be exponentially more succinct than extended deterministic \vset-automata.
+An example class of automata where this blowup occurs is depicted in Figure~\ref{fig:eVSA-Blowup}.